-Amendments to these Articles of Incorporation take effect only after they have been approved by the corporation's Board of Directors and by the College Board or its designee and filed with the Michigan Department of Consumer and Industry Services, Bureau of Commercial Services.
-In addition, the corporation shall file with the amendment a copy of the College Board's or its designee's approval of the amendment.
+Amendments to these Articles of Incorporation take effect only after they have been approved by the corporation's Board of Directors and by the College Board or its designee and filed with the Michigan Department of Labor & Economic Growth, Bureau of Commercial Services.
+In addition, the corporation shall file with the amendment a copy of the College Board's or the Charter Schools Office Director's approval of the amendment.
+(Bay Mills Community College Board of Regents Resolution 04-57 and Resolution 04-53).